War of the Fifth Coalition

 But now there was a renewed threat to his flanks as Charles, not wanting to risk a frontal attack on the strong French center, turned his attention again to the villages of Aspern and Essling.
 For a time, both had been completely cleared by St. Cyr and Boudet.
 But Charles ordered renewed, even stronger attacks against both at once.
 Napoleon had to hold these anchors at all costs.

-An instructive illustration by Myrbach (a hundred years later) of an 1809 Austrian battalion charging the village of Aspern in battalionmasse formation.
+An instructive illustration by Myrbach (a century later) of an 1809 Austrian battalion charging the village of Aspern in battalionmasse formation.
 Though the new infantry uniform regulations introduced the double-peaked shako in 1806, many regiments continued to wear the old helmet through 1809.

 On the other side of the battlefield the village of Essling was also being fought over with renewed fury.
 Charles sent back in Rosenberg's IV Korps from both the north and the east again, and added four grenadier battalions from the Reservekorps.
 Boudet's tired division (93rd and 53rd Ligne and 3rd Legere), having fought off attacks since the day before, held on for a couple of hours, until they too were out of ammunition and reduced to throwing bricks and clawing eyes.
 By 15:00 the fresher Austrian and Hungarian grenadiers threw all of them out of town, except for Boudet himself and some grenadier companies wedged into the strong granary building on the north side of Essling.
 The Austrian grenadiers tried again and again to break into the buildling, with its extra-thick stone walls and iron-reinforced doors, but were mowed down relentlessly by the French defenders.
 The building proved to be impregnable, even to artillery.